Winner: 2014’s Blog of the Year #10

 And yet this is what we all have in common.
 But if we’ve all been there and not everyone is currently depressed, then obviously there is a way out—a way to feel better.
 And that way is shared by all of us.

 With precious few exceptions we’re all working with the same processing system.
 We all construct our concepts the same ways.
 These neural nets are very logical, though also a bit mysterious because they’re so complex.
 That’s why virtually every mind drug that is listed in the primary manual has “unknown” as its scientifically defined explanation of how it works.
 But bottom line, it’s called psycho-logical because it’s all about about the logic of the psyche.
 There is a logic there.

-We can use our ability to build neural nets into whatever belief system we want, but in the end we all will be using the same physical systems to release chemistry relative to our thinking.
-If someone makes you laugh, we all dump the same chemistry and laugh.
-If someone makes you cry, same same.
-And except in some extremely rare cases, anyone can do this and take control over their consciousness.
-I mean, what did we think the Buddha meant when he said become conscious?
-What is Jill Bolte Taylor, the Harvard Neurologist talking about when she talks about losing her identity in her book Stroke of Insight?
-Our identity is a flexible thing, and it is our identity that suffers, not our fundamental selves.
+We can use our ability to build neural nets into whatever belief system we want, but in the end we all will be using the same physical systems to release chemistry relative to the results of that processing, also known as our thinking.
+If someone makes us laugh, we all dump the same chemistry and laugh.
+If someone makes us cry, same same.
+But what we think is funny might differ.
+Make sense?

 peace, love and hugs. s

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.